Senate passes Trump highway bill after suspending rules

-OKLAHOMA CITY – A bill that would name roadways after former President Donald Trump and U.S. Sen. Jim Inhofe cleared a roadblock in the Senate on Wednesday.
+OKLAHOMA CITY — A bill that would name state roadways after former President Donald Trump and U.S. Sen. Jim Inhofe cleared a roadblock in the Oklahoma Senate on Wednesday.

-The new version removes a requirement that a person must be dead for three years before a roadway can be named in their honor, with some exceptions.
+The new version removes a requirement that a person must be dead for three years before a roadway can be named in that person's honor, with some exceptions.

-The Senate has a similar rule, which had to be suspended before the measure could move forward.
+The Senate's rule to that effect had to be suspended before the measure could move forward.

-Standridge said while the three-year limit had been in place, it had been violated several times in the past when roadways were named after individuals who were not deceased.
+Standridge said that while the three-year limit was in place, it had been violated several times in the past when roadways were named after people who were not deceased.

-Sen. Mary Boren, D-Norman, said while she will vote for the measure, which contained numerous other sections of roadways to be named after other individuals, some of her constituents were concerned about naming a roadway after Trump who falsely claims the election was stolen.
+Sen. Mary Boren, D-Norman, said that while she will vote for the measure, which contains numerous other sections of roadways to be named after other individuals, some of her constituents are concerned about naming a roadway after Trump, who falsely claims that the 2020 presidential election was stolen from him.

 Senate Minority Leader Kay Floyd, D-Oklahoma City, opposed the bill because it removed the three-year restriction.